thinkst/canarytokens-docs/docs/guide/svn-token.md

 ## Creating the Canarytoken

-Create a Canarytoken by choosing "SVN" from the Canarytoken's list.
+Create a Canarytoken by choosing "SVN" from the Canarytokens list.

 Leave a reasonable comment to remind yourself where you will deploy the Canarytoken.